-Since the dawn of time (okay, not that long, but since hedgehogs became popular as pets) hedgehog owners and breeders have debated what food is best to feed to their spiny friends.
-The great food debate continues today and exotics vets, breeders, hog owners, and a vast amount of other resources still tend to disagree on what food is best.
+Since the dawn of time (okay, not that long, but since hedgehogs became popular as pets) hedgehog owners and breeders have debated over what food is best for feeding their spiny friends.
+The great food debate continues today, and exotics vets, breeders, hog owners, and a vast amount of other resources still tend to disagree on what food is best.
 Let's explore this topic further.

 Historically, commercial hedgehog food was not always available, and then when it initially became available, it wasn't as nutritious as many people had hoped for.
-Cat food is available to almost everyone, no matter where they live, and contains protein and is a small kibble that hedgehogs can eat.
-This is why many people opted, and may still choose, to feed a cat food over a hedgehog kibble.
-Another reason why people may feed cat food to hedgehogs is that they simply continue to feed whatever the pet store or breeder fed after taking their new hog home.
-Cat food, not dog food, is offered because it is a smaller kibble that most hedgehogs don't have a problem chewing.
+Cat food is available to almost everyone, no matter where they live, and it contains protein.
+It's a small kibble that hedgehogs can eat.
+This is why many people opted and may still choose to feed their pet cat food instead of hedgehog kibble.
+Another reason why people may feed cat food to hedgehogs is that they simply continue to feed whatever the pet store or breeder used after taking their new hog home.
+Cat food is offered instead of dog food because it is a smaller kibble that most hedgehogs don't have a problem chewing.

 Hedgehogs require a mixture of protein, fat, carbohydrates, fiber, water, and more.
-Protein in the food you feed should be over 20%, fat should be between five and 15%, and a good amount of fiber.
-Dr. Graffam, who did a lot of research on hedgehog nutritional requirements at the Bronx Zoo in the 1990s, states that if canned cat food is fed to your hedgehog you should supplement it with more fiber (Benefiber, baby oatmeal, etc.) and that hedgehogs need hard foods to crunch on to maintain their tiny teeth.
-A variety of protein sources is best but insect and poultry are easiest for hedgehogs to digest.
+Protein in the food you choose should be over 20 percent, fat should be between five and 15 percent, and a good amount of fiber.
+Dr. Graffam, who did a lot of research on hedgehog nutritional requirements at the Bronx Zoo in the 1990s, states that if canned cat food is fed to your hedgehog, you should supplement it with more fiber (Benefiber, baby oatmeal, etc.) and that hedgehogs need hard foods to crunch on to maintain their tiny teeth.
+A variety of protein sources is best, but insects and poultry are easiest for hedgehogs to digest.

-Feed your hedgehog a quality, dry, hedgehog food with at least 20% protein and a fiber content with double digits as the staple food.
-You should also make sure the food has L-carnitine listed as an ingredient for heart health or supplement the diet with a small amount (ask your exotics vet how much but usually a hedgehog needs about 50 mg a day for treatment of cardiomyopathy).
-Many zoos, universities, parks, and museums feed Exotic Nutrition's Hedgehog Complete Food In addition to this food you should offer live insects, cooked chicken, vegetables, and fruits.
+Feed your hedgehog a quality, dry, hedgehog food with at least 20 percent protein and a fiber content with double digits as the staple food.
+You should also make sure the food has L-carnitine listed as an ingredient for heart health, or supplement the diet with a small amount (ask your exotics vet how much, but usually a hedgehog needs about 50 mg a day for treatment of cardiomyopathy).
+Many zoos, universities, parks, and museums feed Exotic Nutrition's Hedgehog Complete Food or Mazuri Hedgehog Diet.
+In addition to this food, you should offer live insects, cooked chicken, vegetables, and fruits.
 A very small amount of canned cat food can be offered as a treat.
 Stay away from seeds, raisins, and dried fruits and vegetables (they get stuck in their mouths).